pathogenic micro-organismsReading time:

 The bacteriological quality of water must be systematically checked with the view to ensuring the absence of any pathogenic germs; this inspection is most frequently carried out using an indirect method that solely checks for the absence of faecal contamination test germs (see section microbiological analysis).

 Nevertheless, since Pasteur’s time, specific media and reactions have been developed for the purpose of highlighting the nature and virulence of all pathogenic bacteria.
 The techniques applied to water are usually derived from those developed for the hospital environment.
-The additional problem inherent to the aquatic environment is the high level of dilution affecting target germs and also the state of stress sometimes inflicted on them by their sojourn in water.
+The additional problem inherent to the aquatic environment is the high level of dilution affecting target germs and also the state of stress sometimes inflicted on them by their stay in water.
 Their isolation, therefore, calls for special concentration (filter membranes) and regrowth (incubation techniques involving several temperature stages) techniques.

 The main pathogenic bacteria emitted to the receiving medium by healthy or diseased carriers and that can be transmitted in water to non-immunised subjects, include: